Inside the Survivor’s Guide

 Let’s talk therapy!

-Professional therapeutic support can help you navigate the many emotions surrounding an AFE and decrease potentially negative symptoms and behaviors.
-Sometimes getting started with therapy can be challenging.
-The information below will assist you in learning the various types of support professionals, common forms of therapy, and how to find one that is right for you.
+Therapy can help you navigate the emotions surrounding an AFE and decrease negativity.
+Sometimes getting started with therapy can be hard.
+The information below may help with learning the types of experts, forms of therapy, and how to find one that is right for you.

 AFE-Survivor-Guide-2022-Cover